 Excel, Google Sheets or Sloneek?
 What is the best for your HR?

 Was one of your New Year’s resolutions to finally set up a system in your HR agenda?
 Definitely a good idea!
 But what to do with all the data you need to store and use easily at the same time?
+Modern tools like Microsoft Excel, Google Sheets, and Google Workspace are often the go-to for storing and reviewing employee data.

 Your choice- like 95% of your colleagues would do- will probably be the most affordable solution: Excel or Google Sheets.
-That is, a spreadsheet that may seem to be good idea at first sight.Ā
+That is, a spreadsheet that may seem to be good idea at first sight.

 At first, a question.
 Why do HR people like Excel and similar tools so much?
 The answer isn’t surprising- they know it, just like the management of their companies or their employees.
 It’s installed on the vast majority of the computers.
 It is- at least at first glance- free.
 And the data can be easily sent or processed on your computer at home, for example if you need to catch up on something.
+Especially in smaller companies, Excel spreadsheets or a Google account are already in daily use for personal use or employee databases, making the switch feel effortless.

 Moreover, the fact that most people know how to use it makes it possible to start working with it right away and saves a lot of time.
-But there’s the question- really?
+But there’s the question – really?

 Why does it seem to be easy at first sight?